Estate Planning Canada17 Retirement Life Challenges To Consider

 I hope what I’ve learned from talking to my mum and dad and other retired folks helps give you something to consider before retirement life.

-Discussion: Have you considered any of the negative impacts to your retirement life?
+Discussion: Have you considered any negative impacts on your retirement life?

 Share your thoughts below.